-All applicants for specialist posts must be included in an appropriate specialist register (GMC Specialist Register/GDC Specialist List in Dental Public Health/UK Public Health Register) at the time of application for that post.
-The only exception to this requirement relates to public health registrars in specialty training (see below).
+All appointees must be included in an appropriate specialist register (GMC Specialist Register/GDC Specialist List in Dental Public Health/UK Public Health Register) before they can take up an appointment as a consultant.
 Those who are on the GMC or GDC Specialist Registers are eligible for appointment under NHS terms and conditions for consultants.
 Those who are on the UK Public Health